 Which consumer goods employers run assessment centres?

-Unilever invites applicants to a Discovery Centre day which consists of a series of meetings, including a team meeting with other candidates and a short meeting with senior management to discuss a current business challenge.
+Unilever invites applicants to a Discovery Centre day which consists of a series of meetings, including a team meeting with other candidates and a short meeting with senior management to discuss a business case study.
+You won't be asked to give a presentation and there won't be an interview.

-Danone’s assessment centre, the Danone Leadership Academy, includes group exercises and numerical and verbal tests.
+Danone’s assessment centre, the Danone Leadership Academy, includes an interview and group exercises.

-Procter & Gamble does not run an assessment centre, but instead uses online tests to assess your attitude to work, interests and experience, and makes its final selection based on two rounds of further interviews.
+P&G does not run an assessment centre, but instead uses online tests to assess your attitude to work, interests and experience.
+You can then expect to have one-on-one or panel interviews.

-L’Oréal’s one-day assessment centre includes a group exercise, a case study presentation and a competency-based interview.
-Applicants to the management trainee scheme are also invited to an interview with the general manager for their chosen scheme.
+L’Oréal’s one-day assessment centre is likely to include a group exercise, a case study presentation and a competency-based interview.
+Applicants to the management trainee scheme can expect to be invited to an interview with the general manager for their chosen scheme.

 Kerry Group’s assessment centres vary depending on the business function you’ve applied to.
-You’ll be invited to complete three activities: a presentation exercise, a group discussion exercise and a competency-based final round interview.
-The presentation and group discussion exercises are situational – in other words, they explore how you would respond to situations you might come across on the job.
+You’ll be invited to complete three activities: a presentation exercise, a group discussion exercise and an interview, which is largely values-based.

 Assessment centre exercises for consumer goods roles